List of NHL rivalries: Chicago Blackhawks vs. Minnesota Wild

 The Blackhawks–Wild rivalry started when the two teams met in the 2013 Western Conference quarterfinals.
 The Blackhawks won in five games in that series en route to their fifth Stanley Cup.
-The NHL realignment that took place during the 2013 off-season placed Chicago and Minnesota within the Central Division, further invigorating the rivalry, and also rekindling the Chicago-Minnesota hockey rivalry that died out when the Minnesota North Stars relocated to Dallas in 1993.
-However, the two markets have major rivalries in two other sports leagues; the NFL with the Bears–Vikings and the Twins–White Sox rivalries in MLB.
+The NHL realignment that took place during the 2013 off-season placed both teams within the Central Division.
+The two markets have major rivalries in two other sports leagues; the NFL with the Bears–Vikings and the Twins–White Sox rivalries in MLB.

 The rivalry between the two hockey teams became even more intense with another playoff meeting between the Blackhawks and the Wild in the 2014 Western Conference second round.
 The Blackhawks once again turned out victorious, this time winning in six games.
 In the 2015 Western Conference second round, the Blackhawks and the Wild met once again.
 The Blackhawks won yet again, but this time, in a four-game sweep en route to their sixth Stanley Cup.
-The rivalry sparked interest within the NHL, and during the 2015 All Star Weekend in Columbus, the League announced two NHL Stadium Series games and the 2016 NHL Winter Classic.
-Game one of the 2016 NHL Stadium Series featured the Blackhawks and the Wild at TCF Bank Stadium in Minneapolis, Minnesota on February 21, 2016.
+During the 2015 All Star Weekend in Columbus, the League announced two NHL Stadium Series games and the 2016 Winter Classic.
+Game one of the 2016 Stadium Series featured the Blackhawks and the Wild at TCF Bank Stadium in Minneapolis, Minnesota on February 21, 2016.
 Minnesota won the game 6–1.

-As of the end of the 2024–25 season, Minnesota leads the regular season record, 57–29–1–5, while Chicago leads the playoff record, 12–3.
+As of the end of the 2025–26 season, Minnesota leads the regular season record, 60–30–1–5, while Chicago leads the playoff record, 12–3.